 4.2.4 Package and Class

 Package is a namespace used to group elements together that are semantically relevant or might change together.
-It is a general purpose mechanism to organize elements into groups to provide better structure for system model.[] For the server side of the search engine system as designed for this project, 8 shows the main packages, mapped as different folders or collections.
+It is a general purpose mechanism to organize elements into groups to provide better structure for system model.[] For the server side of the search engine system as designed for this project, Fig. 8 shows the main packages, mapped as different folders or collections.
 Package have dependencies among them.

 Controller.
-This is a package includes all the controllersMVC .
+This is a package that includes all the controllers of the MVC framework.
 Controllers deal with all the business logic, take responsibilities for connecting data and views, and accept users’ requests and responses.
-Controller depends on private lib and public modules.
+Controller depends on private libraries and public modules.

-Server. is the entrance the whole system.
+Server.
+This package is the entrance to the whole system.
 This package manages the files to work as a web server.
-The data from user-side enter this package first.
-It depends on controller because the request and data from user-side need controller to serve them.
+The data from the user-side enters this package first.
+It depends on controllers because the request and data from the user-side need controllers to serve them.
 It depends on public modules.

-Config. package manages the connection configuration of various servers, like mail server, database server, OSS server and all other servers needed in the search engine system.
+Config.
+This package manages the connection configuration of various servers, like mail server, database server, OSS (Object Storage Service) server and all other servers needed in the search engine system.
 At the same time, this package contains some configuration of the system itself.
 Config package doesn’t depend on any other packages.

-Private lib.
-Th package contains all the private modules, plugins used only in this system.
-It depends on public modules and Model package.
+Private libraries.
+This package contains all the private modules, plugins used only in this system.
+It depends on public modules and Models package.

 Models.
 Models as a unit is the central component of MVC.
 It is the application's dynamic data structure, independent of the user interface.[] It can manage the data, logic and rules in the system.

 Modules.
 Modules are the public modules.
-Public modules are free software, some of which are public plugins for various language.
-They are from the Internet, generally maintained by community or individuals.
+Public modules are free software, some of which are public plugins for various programming languages.
+They are downloadable from the Internet, generally maintained by a community or individuals.
 Most of them are open-source.